 Large space in a small brewery,surrounded by barrels.
 Jam packed at noon on a Saturday, but still had fast, efficient, friendly staff, plus Dawn the Beer Fairy.
 What else can you ask for?

-a a large warehouse barrel room and taproom in a warehouse district. divided tap list between Lost Abbey and Port Brewing offerings, with most of the standard lineup taking up to two-dozen or so taps.
+warehouse ambiance. divided tap list between Lost Abbey and Port Brewing offerings, with most of the standard lineup taking up to two-dozen or so taps.
 Only a few small batch beers available during my visit.
 Small sample sizes available of everything.
 Call me underwhelmed, but I don’t find myself in love with Lost Abbey beer so my appreciation of their taproom is strongly tied to that.
 Still, a fun place and worthy of a stop when in Southern California, no doubt.
 Wish I was into their beer, though.

 Been here many times since they opened.
 Despite having lots of room the place is usually packed.
 Lots of taps and usually a few interesting/experimental beers.
 They also have plenty of bottles for onsite or take away.
 Service can be hit and miss.